Disclaimer Examples

 What types of disclaimers are there?

-There are many types of disclaimers that address liabilities for different industries, activities, and content, and the most common types of disclaimers are:
+Many types of disclaimers address liabilities for different industries, activities, and content, and the most common types of disclaimers are:

 • Warranty Disclaimer: Explains that sellers and service providers are not responsible for possible product or service failures.

-• Copyright Disclaimer: Lets site visitors know that your site contains copyrighted material.
+• Copyright Disclaimer: Let site visitors know that your site contains copyrighted material.

-• No Responsibility Disclaimer: Informs users that you are not responsible for the actions they take based on content found on your website.
+• No Responsibility Disclaimer: Informs users that you are not responsible for actions taken based on content on your website.

 • Confidentiality Disclaimer: Assures users that some content, such as contact information, is only intended to be seen by certain parties.